-Strathclyde Partnership for Transport (SPT) are responsible for the RTS concerning South Ayrshire.
-They highlight the key objectives for the area will be to improve connectivity within the area and with the rest of Scotland and beyond.
+Strathclyde Partnership for Transport (SPT) highlight the key objectives for the area will be to improve connectivity within the area and with the rest of Scotland and beyond.

 The Strategic Transport Project Review report, created by Transport Scotland, aims to inform the Governments transport investment programme for the next 20 year.
 The report has highlighted its objectives to improve journey quality and connectivity in Active Travel.